 The site is updated regularly and we are always on the look-out for new material to add.
 If you have any information, photographs, recordings or contact details for any of the disc-jockeys we haven't been able to trace, please get in touch.

 D L Bogart D.L Bogart Self-appointed ‘Europe's Most Eligible Bachelor’, D.L was born in the late-fifties in south-west Missouri and was heard in the UK on Laser Hot Hits.
 He had first become involved in radio while attending the University of Missouri, Rolla, while studying chemistry, earning two advanced degrees in the subject.
 He writes: “I came to Laser Hot Hits after an 18 month run as Programme Director and PM Drive talent for a small Adult Rock station on the fringes of St. Louis Missouri, where I had been made redundant due to a management change.
 I arrived in the UK the day after Brandy Lee and we debuted on the Laser airwaves on 2nd February 1987.
 I was promoted to Laser Programme Director a month later.
 The on-air schedule was in constant flux due to weather and crew rotations but I managed to spend most of my time working either mid-days or afternoons.”
 Laser Hot Hits went off the air in April 1987.
 D.L takes up the story: “After departing the mv Communicator, I found it hard to re-enter American radio.
 No one could believe that I had actually worked on a British pirate radio ship and it came to the point where it was easier to just leave Laser off my C.V.
 Eventually I found myself back in the studio, bouncing from city to city on what seemed like a yearly basis, and eventually landed in Joplin, Missouri (yes, the multiple F-5 tornado target), where I spent four happy years as Operations Manager & PM Drive talent on the area's leading classic rock outlet ... until I was replaced by automation in 1996.
 Sadly I've not been on the air since, and I truly miss it.
 ‘Dumb luck and good references’ - that's how I made the leap from small-market radio to an alternate dimension called Hollywood, where I toiled in the spec-script trenches until it occurred to me to write about my time in the North Sea.
 Who saw The Boat That Rocked?
 Bet you didn't know that D.L.
 Bogart's pirate radio screenplay Calling London was first optioned by Hollywood FIFTEEN years before TBTR was released.
 My Laser-based script languished in development hell, floating from studio to studio for most of a decade, yet remaining unproduced because producers felt that U.S. audiences wouldn't understand the idea of offshore radio.
 Sigh ...
 Would Calling London have been any better than TBTR?
 We shall never know.
 After writing eight screenplays, getting paid for six, and having none of them actually produced, I decided to return to the Midwest and put yet another branch of showbiz behind me.”
 D.L. is currently a part-time I.T. consultant and a fervent collector of progressive rock (he describes himself as “one of those suckers who pre-pays 2 years in advance for the next Marillion album”) and BBC Britcom DVDs.
 Never married, he still considers himself ‘Europe's Most Eligible Bachelor’.
 For a time D.L Bogart played “all the great stuff I wasn't allowed to play back then ... along with all the incredible new things I've discovered since” on a podcast, The Very Heavy Uncle Show, but, after 77 editions, this has now finished.
-(The photo of D.L enjoying the ‘Sunday Sport’ in his cabin on the mv Communcator is from ‘Offshore Echo's Photo Gallery’.
+(The photo of D.L enjoying the ‘Sunday Sport’ in his cabin on the mv Communcator is from Offshore Echo's magazine.
 Our thanks to D.L for his assistance.)

 click to hear audio D.L Bogart on Laser Hot Hits from the afternoon of 18th February 1987.
 This is an edited version of a recording available from www.azanorak.com.
 Our thanks to Ray Robinson (duration 4 minutes 2 seconds)

 Nick Bolland Nick Bolland Like many of the offshore DJs of the eighties, Nick had previously presented shows on land-based pirate radio, having been inspired by hearing the Caroline of a previous generation.
 After a short-lived station at school, he ran Watford Sound with friends and, soon after, joined the established north-west London pirate Radio Floss.
 He also teamed up with Floss's Tim Allen on Radio Duck.
 After Radio Caroline started broadcasts from the Ross Revenge Nick sent in a demo tape but accepted a more secure job in telecoms.
 He continued to harbour plans to be part of the station and, after applying again in 1987, got the call.
 He arranged a two week holiday from his day-job.
 He says “The journey out to the ship was, of necessity, tortuous.
 Strangely I recall my Caroline contact's detailed critique of the Vauxhall Nova during the journey.
 Eventually the isolated and striking sight of the Ross Revenge came into view, along with the sound of the generator rumble.”
 Nick was heard on Caroline-558 between 20th and 31st July 1987 and says of his stay: “it was a short but unforgettable experience.
 Kevin Turner and John Tyler were helpful to me as the new guy.”
 Nick presented 9pm to 1am, played out the Viewpoint religious programmes, did weekend newsreading duties and occasionally helped engineer Mike Watts with the technical side.
 He discussed going back to the station at Christmas 1987 but the challenges brought about by the mast collapse put paid to the idea.
 Nick continues to broadcast part-time and has been heard on Basingstoke's Kestrel FM, Reading 107 and the Caroline RSL which took place in Chatham in 1996.
+He is currently on Caroline Flashback as Nick Carter.
 Nick has very kindly provided some photos of the Ross Revenge.
 (This photo taken in the Caroline Overdrive studio by B.Dom, forwarded by Chris Edwards and François Lhote of Offshore Echo's magazine.
 Thanks to Nick for his help.)

 click to hear audio Nick Bolland on Caroline-558 from the evening of 21st July 1987.
 This is an edited version of a recording made available by The Offshore Radio Archive (duration 2 minutes 36 seconds)